boed6369/Bobby-project-3-frontend/README.md

 # Bobby-project-3

 #Age of Sigmar Legion Creator
-Allows users to Create and delete new Fantasy Legions
+Allows users to Create and delete new Fantasy Legions.For now It only create new legions for one faction.
+However I will be implementing ore in the future.

 ## Tecknologies Uesed
 * React.js